 What should my Two-Way Radios RFP include?

 Buyers should specify their budgets for the two-way radios and any desired related services and goods.

-Buyers should indicate when payment occur, such as upon award of the contract or over a period of time.
+Buyers should indicate when payment will occur, such as upon award of the contract or over a period of time.